-Binance vs. Coinbase: The Interface
+Binance vs. Coinbase: the Interface

-Based on homepage alone, Coinbase looks a little slicker.
+Based on its homepage alone, Coinbase looks a little slicker.
 But Binance offers more info right off the bat.
 Here it boils down to personal preference.
 In the battle between Binance vs. Coinbase, here’s the deal… If you like big icons and simplicity like an Apple computer, Coinbase wins this round.
 If you miss the joys of the Windows XP experience and prefer substance over style, Binance is for you.

-Buying Crypto: Which Is Easier
+Buying Crypto: Which Is Easier?

 Coinbase makes it about as simple as it can be to buy crypto.
 All you need to do is attach a credit or debit card to your account and start buying.
 Here’s what it looks like buying $500 worth of Ethereum:

 It’s hard to imagine it getting much easier than this.
 The lone downfall is that new users have a $750 buying limit per day.
-For those that would prefer to not use a credit card, there are plenty of other options as well.
+For those who would prefer to not use a credit card, there are plenty of other options as well.
 You can also attach your bank account right to your Coinbase account to buy crypto, deposit cash and process buy orders instantly.
 Another option is to use a wire transfer to transfer cash into or out of a Coinbase account.
 These latter two options circumnavigate the $750 daily limit.

 When it comes to transferring funds to your account, it’s a bit more difficult with Binance.
-So, it’s naturally a bit more difficult to buy crypto there.
+So it’s naturally a bit more difficult to buy crypto there.

 You can wire money directly to your account by filling out a form.
 But keep in mind there is a $15 transaction fee that comes with this.
-The other options for adding funds to your account is to attach a debit card (this comes with a 4.5% transfer fee).
+The other option for adding funds to your account is to attach a debit card (this comes with a 4.5% transfer fee).
 Or you can attach a bank account.

 But there have been some hiccups in the actual process.
 In my personal experience, it’s taken several attempts over the course of a couple days to successfully connect my Binance and bank accounts.
 But once funds are secured in the account, buying crypto here is just as easy as on Coinbase.

-Binance vs. Coinbase: The Bottom Line
+Binance vs. Coinbase: the Bottom Line

 On a personal note, I use and will continue to use both.
 Both are solid options to start trading cryptocurrencies.
-But when it comes down to Binance vs. Coinbase the result really depends on what you plan on investing in and how active you’ll be.
+But when it comes down to Binance vs. Coinbase, the result really depends on what you plan on investing in and how active you’ll be.

 If you’re just getting started in the world of crypto, Coinbase is a solid place to start.
 You can sign up for an account right here and be trading in no time.
 It’s like riding a bike with training wheels.
-Binance on the other hand takes a little more getting used to.
+Binance, on the other hand, takes a little more getting used to.
 The learning curve is slightly steeper.
 But it does offers more advanced charting tools.
 That can be a big boon for advanced traders.

-Now, if you’re ready to start trading crypto, but aren’t sure which coins you should be looking at, we suggest signing up for Manward Financial Digest.
+Now, if you’re ready to start trading crypto but aren’t sure which coins you should be looking at, we suggest signing up for Manward Financial Digest.
 By doing so, you’ll get expert advice from crypto expert Andy Snyder as he covers the whole world of investing – not just crypto.
 And for what it’s worth, almost every crypto he hones in on can be found on Coinbase.